jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 to do to obtain the address.
 If they don't have a copy of the address already, then they will take an _iterative_ process to find it from another kingdom.

-> 13: Technical Slide: Path to root domain kingdoms highlighted.
-Show
+> 9: Technical Slide: Path to root domain kingdoms highlighted.
->     domain names with the extra dot at the end to indicate root domain.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "You and I have undertaken the iterative process this time so you can understand